-The 12-point program includes seven possible courses.
-Students are required to complete History of Bioethics and Philosophy of Bioethics, then choose two of the remaining five courses.
 Students who complete four or more courses with a 3.0 (B) or better in each course are awarded a Certification of Professional Achievement in Bioethics.
 Students are required to maintain an overall minimum GPA of 3.0 (B).
 Every course creditable toward the certification must be taken for a letter grade.
 Courses with a grade below a C will not count toward the completion of the certification.
 Students may also apply to the program and take individual courses without pursuing a certification.

 Spring 2017 Course Availability